-The current VAT rate is 5 percent, though it is expected to rise to 7.5 percent in 2020.
-[4] Nigerian NPOs are not exempt from payment of VAT.
+The current VAT rate is 7.5 percent.
+Nigerian NGOs are not exempt from payment of VAT.
 However, VAT will not be assessed on the provision of certain goods and services, including:

-- Medical and pharmaceutical products; - Basic food items; - Books and educational materials; - Baby products; - Commercial vehicles and commercial vehicle parts; - Fertilizer, agricultural and veterinary medicine, farming machinery and farming transportation equipment; - All exports; - Medical services; - Services rendered by Community Banks, People's Bank and Mortgage Institutions; - Plays and performances conducted by educational institutions as part of learning; - All exported services; - Plant and machinery imported for use in the Export Processing Zone; - Plant, machinery and equipment purchased for utilization of gas in downstream petroleum operations; and - Tractors, ploughs and agricultural equipment and implements purchased for agricultural purposes (Value Added Tax Act 1993 Section 3 and Schedule; Value Added Tax Act and Schedule, as amended).
+- Medical and pharmaceutical products;

+- Basic food items;

+- · Books and educational materials;

+- Baby products;

+- Commercial vehicles and commercial vehicle parts;

+- Fertilizer, agricultural and veterinary medicine, farming machinery and farming transportation equipment;

+- All exports;

+- Medical services;

+- Services rendered by Community Banks, People's Bank and Mortgage Institutions; - Plays and performances conducted by educational institutions as part of learning; - All exported services; - Plant and machinery imported for use in the Export Processing Zone; - Plant, machinery and equipment purchased for utilization of gas in downstream petroleum operations; and - Tractors, ploughs and agricultural equipment and implements purchased for agricultural purposes (Value Added Tax Act 1993 Section 3 and Schedule; Value Added Tax Act and Schedule, as amended).